 Disadvantages

-- More fragile than acrylic double-glazed windows and less insulating.
+- More fragile than double-glazed acrylic windows and less insulating

 Ideal uses